Communications and Networking

 Wireless Communications and Networking

 Our research aims to increase the capacity and efficiency of wireless communication systems and networks.
 We are conducting research on channel estimation, synchronization, localization, and multiple access techniques.
 We are investigating massive MIMO (Multiple Input Multiple Output) techniques to achieve higher capacities.
 Our research also seeks to exploit the vast potential of higher frequency spectrum bands in the millimeter-wave range.
 We are developing new protocols and architectures for various types of wireless networks, including 5G cellular networks, mobile ad hoc networks (MANETs), wireless sensor networks, and the Internet of Things (IoT).
 A topic of current interest is the co-existence between different wireless networks.
-Principal investigators: Yariv Ephraim, Bijan Jabbari, Brian Mark, Jill Nelson, Peter Paris, Zhi Tian, Kai Zeng.
+Principal investigators: Bijan Jabbari, Brian Mark, Jill Nelson, Peter Paris, Zhi Tian, Kai Zeng.

 Secure Wireless Communications